Impact of Brexit on the European Union: Five billion euro adjustment fund

 Charles Michel proposed a five billion euro fund which could be used to reduce the shock of the British divorce when the British transition period ends.
 This reserve is a part of the €1,074 billion European Union budget.

 Ireland and the Netherlands are the countries which will have greatest benefit from the shock absorber.
 According to the Scottish National Party leader in the House of Commons, Ireland "has received" [the equivalent of] one billion pounds from the reserve.
 Other sources put the figure at €991.2 million.

 For the Netherlands, the allocation is 713,7 million euros.

 For Germany, the allocation is €429.1 million.

 For France it is €396.5 million.
 Other sources suggest that France may receive more than €420 million.

-Belgium should receive up to €325 million euros from the EU budget for the impact of Brexit.
+Belgium should receive up to €325 million from the EU budget for the impact of Brexit.
 This includes €200 million from the first tranche for Flanders.